tian000/cash-me-off-chain/EYChallenge.md

 ## What is eCash?

+eCash is a digital currency model that functions much like physical cash, but with the added benefits of digital transfer.
+In this system, the data itself represents the monetary value.
+Unlike traditional digital transactions that require third-party validations and leave a public record, eCash can be transferred anonymously and without the need for on-chain confirmations.
+You can send eCash through any data transfer method—be it email, Telegram, SMS, or even written down on paper—and the transaction settles instantly.
+In a conventional eCash system, a central entity, often likened to a central bank, issues these digital notes and honors them upon presentation.
+Importantly, this entity doesn't have access to the full transaction history of each note, further preserving user privacy.

-- eCash works similar to physical cash, where the data is the money.
+- eCash works similar to physical cash, where the data _is_ the money.
 - eCash can be transferred in any way you can transfer data with instant settlement.
   - Email, telegram, sms, pen and paper, etc.
 - Central bank issues the notes, and honors the notes when they see them, but do not know the full history of the note.